CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 Refer to [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

-The commands in this guide assume you are using a vault password file to encrypt the vault file, and that you have [configured the path](https://docs.ansible.com/ansible/latest/user_guide/playbooks_vault.html) in `ansible.cfg` so it does not need supplied as a command-line argument in every step.
+The commands in this guide assume you are using a vault password file to encrypt the vault file, and that you have [configured the path to the vault password file](https://docs.ansible.com/ansible/latest/user_guide/playbooks_vault.html) in `ansible.cfg`, so that the file location does not need supplied as a command-line argument in every step.

 ## Run Pre-Upgrade Analyzer on Source Gateways